Hari-Dorbala/Propensify/README.md

 D. **Documentation_Capstone_Propensify.ipynb** : Contains the ipynb file of **Documentation_Capstone_Propensify.pdf** document.

+****NOTE:
-**NOTE: Please change the path to files to run the source code.
-The current path is set to the path at which files are present in my system.**
+1. Please change the path to files to run the source code.
+The current path is set to the path at which files are present in my system.
+2. Please run the **SourceCode_Pipeline_Capstone** ipynb file to get the predictions.** **